yadibolt/shun/README.md

 }
 ```
 # Summary
-You are free to use this unless you remove credits or share/claim this under your name.
+You are free to use this unless you will not:
+- remove credits or share/claim this under your name.

 Any improvements are welcome!